31st G8 summit: London bombings

 Because of the bombings, Blair decided to leave the G8 meeting temporarily to be present in London.
 He held a brief press conference, saying that the incidents were obviously terrorist attacks directed at the gathering of the G8.
 He also said that the meeting would continue in his absence, with Foreign Secretary Jack Straw filling in for him.
 Blair returned to Gleneagles by the evening of the 7th by Chinook helicopter, with heavy military escort.

 Reports suggest that the bombings may have been planned that day because the terrorists knew that a large number of London police officers would be deployed in Scotland, weakening the city.
 Thousands of officers were deployed to Scotland from the Metropolitan Police, British Transport Police, and City of London Police, as well as many from other forces.
+In the event, London was actually better prepared, because a large number of Officers had been deployed to Central London as reserves in case of protest.
+The Metropolitan Police SOR, Special Operations Room, had been stood up and so there was a full Command Team in place with units immediately able to be deployed.

 Bush bicycle accident

 While attending the summit, on 6 July 2005, George W. Bush collided with a British police officer, suffering minor lacerations on his hands and arms; the officer was taken to a local hospital.

 It was initially reported that the officer suffered only minor injuries and was taken to the hospital only as a precaution.
 However, the officer ended up needing crutches and missing three months of duty.
 On 26 February 2006, The Scotsman published a previously unreleased police report which contradicted the administration's story: